22

 Light windproof/waterproof jacket

-Wirecutter rated the Patagonia Torrentshell as their top choice for a rain jacket.
+Outdoor GearLab rated the Patagonia Torrentshell as their top choice for a rain jacket.
 It packs into its own pocket, comes in lots of different color options and is backed by Patagonia’s excellent warranty.
 It should be useful for all of our trips.
 Here are the men’s and women’s versions of this jacket.
+If want a less expensive option, Wirecutter currently recommends Columbia’s Arcadia II for women and Columbia’s Watertight II for men.

 Sun protection

 A bad sunburn can ruin your trip.
 If you want better protection than a baseball hat, we recommend these sun hats.
-If you are going on one of our programs where you will be in the ocean, we recommend Thinksport brand sunblock as it is reef safe.
+If you are going on one of our programs where you will be in the ocean, we recommend Thinksport brand sunblock as it is reef safe and this package is under the TSA’s 3.4 ounces (100 milliliters) limit for liquids in carry-on luggage.
+For a less expensive, lighter formula when you aren’t swimming near coral reef, Wirecutter recommends Banana Boat Light As Air SPF 50, in a 3oz travel size container.

 Small towel and swimwear

 For some of our programs we recommend bringing a travel towel and/or swimwear.
-A great option for a travel towel is this one from the REI Co-op.
-They come in various sizes, are super light, and can absorb up to 8 times their weight in water!
+A great option for a travel towel is the medium-sized version of the REI Multi Towel Lite.
+It is super light, and can absorb up to 8 times its weight in water.
 When it comes to swimwear, REI has lots of options for men and women.
 Keep in mind that different countries may require different levels of modesty on the beach and at the pool, so do your research.

 Hiking or Track Pants